cloudFPGA/Dox/README.md

 # Dox
 The repository for generating Doxygen-related html static pages only for the source code of cloudFPGA project, i.e. cloudFPGA Development Kit (cFDK) API.

 [Documentation for the source code of cloudFPGA project.](https://pages.github.ibm.com/cloudFPGA/Dox/)

-**NOTE**: the generic documentation of the cloudFPGA project, including the desctiprtion of the cloudFPGA components, tutorials etc, is maintained in a [separate repository.](https://pages.github.ibm.com/cloudFPGA/Doc/)
+**NOTE**: the generic documentation of the cloudFPGA project, including the desctiprtion of the cloudFPGA components, tutorials etc, is maintained in a [separate repository](https://github.ibm.com/cloudFPGA/Doc/) and [is available here ](https://pages.github.ibm.com/cloudFPGA/Doc/).

 ### Automated documentation compilation